-The Company measures employee and director stock-based compensation expense for all stock-based awards based on their grant date fair value using the Black-Scholes option-pricing model.
+The Company determines employee, nonemployee and director stock-based compensation expense for all stock-based awards based on their grant date fair value using the Black-Scholes option-pricing model.
 For stock-based awards with service conditions only, stock-based compensation expense is recognized over the requisite service period using the straight-line method.
 Forfeitures are recognized as they occur.